gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

         namespace: garden
     ```

-### Updating the garden cluster CA
+### Updating the Garden Cluster CA

 The kubeconfig created by the gardenlet in step 4 will not be recreated as long as it exists, even if a new bootstrap kubeconfig is provided.
 To enable rotation of the garden cluster CA certificate, a new bundle can be provided via the `gardenClientConnection.gardenClusterCACert` field.
 If the provided bundle differs from the one currently in the gardenlet's kubeconfig secret then it will be updated.
-To remove the CA completely (e.g. when switching to a publicly trusted endpoint) this field can be set to either `none` or `null`.
+To remove the CA completely (e.g. when switching to a publicly trusted endpoint), this field can be set to either `none` or `null`.

-## Automatically register shoot cluster as a seed cluster
+## Automatically Register a Shoot Cluster as a Seed Cluster

 A seed cluster can either be registered by manually creating
 the [`Seed` resource](../../example/50-seed.yaml)